scottoffen/grapevine-docs/docs/gv-routes.md

 ### Static Method

-When generating a route from a static method, you assign the static method treat it like you would a delegate.
+When generating a route from a static method, you assign the static method like you would a delegate.

 ```csharp
 public static class StaticTestResource